athomasq/athomasq.github.io/essays/investing-in-public.md

 <br/>

-## 7. Company Selection -- Revealed Preferences
+## 7. Revealed Preferences in Company Selection

 After writing the above, I went back and scored my actual portfolio on a number of factors: team, market, product, macro trends, biz model, traction and valuation.
 I also scored companies that I passed on after doing deep dives, to see what factors influenced my cut.